Alternatives to Brainstorming (And Why You Need Them)

 3. Reverse brainstorming.
 This strategy starts with known solutions to an issue and identifies why they won’t work.
 It’s like hiring a hacker to check your cyber-security.
 By testing the ways your ideas can fail, you’ll discover ones that are fail-proof.
 This strategy can be done in a large group or in teams.

 4. Brain writing.
-This takes the idea of brainstorming and puts in on paper.
+This takes the idea of brainstorming and puts it on paper.
 A team member starts with a blank sheet of paper and writes down a few ideas, then passes it to the next person who adds new ideas or comments on the first set of ideas.
 The paper is passed around until everyone gets a chance to add their thoughts.
 Depending on the size of your group, this can also be done in teams.

 Whether you decide to stick to brainstorming or try one of the above alternatives to brainstorming, there’s one common denominator that will help determine your success: you!
 Any meeting is only as effective as the person who’s leading it.